Tropical Storm Beta to bring heavy rainfall to coastal Texas, Louisiana as it crawls ashore early this week

 “Flash, urban, and river flooding is likely,” the National Hurricane Center warned Sunday morning.
 “The slow motion of Beta will produce a long duration rainfall event from the middle Texas coast to southern Louisiana.”
-As the week goes on, heavy rains are forecast to spread into the Mississippi River Valley, prompting flood concerns there, as well.
+As the week goes on, heavy rains are forecast to spread into the Mississippi River Valley, prompting flood concerns there as well.

 Having run out of hurricane names, we've switched to the Greek alphabet.
 That could present a problem.